-At Engineering Design Day 2017, 73 percent of the teams are interdisciplinary, featuring students from several different undergraduate majors.
-The remaining 27 percent of the projects are specific to individual majors at the College of Engineering, such as civil engineering and chemical engineering.
-Out of the 100-plus projects, 64 percent are sponsored by industry and 36 percent are supported by departments or units at the University of Arizona.
+At Engineering Design Day 2017, 73 percent of the teams were interdisciplinary, featuring students from several different undergraduate majors.
+The remaining 27 percent of the projects were specific to individual majors at the College of Engineering, such as civil engineering and chemical engineering.
+Out of the 100-plus projects, 64 percent were sponsored by corporate partners and 36 percent were supported by departments or units at the University of Arizona.

 - 22 biomedical projects

 - 19 aerospace projects